CrowdStrike/falcon-scripts/README.md

 All contributions are welcome.
 Please make sure to verify that the CI/CD checks pass and are not failing.

+## Support

+Falcon Scripts is a community-driven, open source project designed to streamline the deployment and use of the CrowdStrike Falcon sensor.
+While not a formal CrowdStrike product, Falcon Scripts is maintained by CrowdStrike and supported in partnership with the open source developer community.

+For additional support, please see the [SUPPORT.md](SUPPORT.md) file.

 ## License

 See [LICENSE](LICENSE)